skellat/mkdocs-cms/docs/index.md

 Stephen Michael Kellat does **not** have an operational personal blog since October 9, 2021.
 There are no restoration plans for that at this time.
 Limited microblogging is available from him [on Twitter](https://twitter.com/writer_smk).

-Literary works by Stephen [are currently available for purchase via Amazon](https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J).
+Various literary works by Stephen [are currently available for purchase via Amazon](https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J).
 Works are available in a variety of formats.

 ### Serving You In The COVID-19 Crisis